carvel-dev/carvel/site/content/blog/dagger-and-kapp.md

 This project's deployment manifest(configuration) for kubernetes is available as ./release/kubernetes-manifests.yaml

 ### Build and run locally using dagger plan
 We need to have a dagger plan in place to deploy the application in the cluster.
-In this blog since the project is already created and build available as image, we will extend the project using the dagger plan to deploy it to a cluster [(kind cluster)](https://kind.sigs.k8s.io/docs/user/quick-start/#installation).
+Since the project is already created and build is available as an image, we will extend it using the dagger plan to deploy it to a cluster [(kind cluster)](https://kind.sigs.k8s.io/docs/user/quick-start/#installation).
 Please ensure your cluster is up and running:
 ```
 $ kind create cluster
 ```